astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 in many frames of reference two events are separated by some spatial displacement $dx$, it is worth considering just how the observer is to know that this displacement is indeed $dx$ and not some other number.
-In the primed frame shown in Figure 5.1, an observer cannot move from the red dot to the blue dot -- such an observer would not in fact be **in** the primed frame.
+In the primed frame shown in {numref}`fig2events`, an observer cannot move from the red dot to the blue dot -- such an observer would not in fact be **in** the primed frame.
 Such an observer would be at rest with respect to the unprimed frame, and the blue dot would be at the observer's location.
 If the observer is at the location of the red dot in the primed frame they cannot be at the location of the blue dot.